 I love making something out of nothing.

-I’m still not a composter even though I know how easy it can be (*cringe* I know, I know, get on top of that one, Katie), so anytime I can reuse food scraps before I toss them, it makes me indescribably happy.
+I’m still not a composter even though I know how easy it can be (*cringe* I know, I know, get on top of that one, Katie), so anytime I can reuse food scraps (orange peels, in this case) before I toss them, it makes me indescribably happy.
 I posted a while back on Ways to Cook with Garbage, and now I have a great one for how to clean with garbage.

-Here’s one way to use the peels rather than tossing them.
+Here’s one way to use orange peels for cleaning rather than tossing them.

 - Juice about 3-4 oranges or save the peels from eating them.